hudachaudhary021/Student-performance-tracker/README.md

 # Student Performance Tracker
 Simple Flask + SQLite app to manage students and their grades.
+Simple Flask + SQLite app to manage students and track performance.

 ## Quick start (Termux)
 1. Open Termux and go to project: